-A.1 Opening of banking outlets - general permission
+A.1 General permission

-8. Financial inclusion being the overarching objective of banking expansion and in view of the operational flexibility being given to banks, a scheduled commercial bank is permitted to open Banking Outlets in Tier 1 to Tier 6 centres without having the need to obtain permission from RBI in each case, unless otherwise specifically restricted.
-However, a bank from which general permission has been withdrawn shall require prior approval as specified in paragraphs 18 to 21 below.
+8. Financial inclusion being the overarching objective of banking expansion and in view of the operational flexibility being given to banks, a bank is permitted to open Banking Outlets in Tier 1 to Tier 6 centres without having the need to obtain permission from RBI in each case, unless otherwise specifically restricted.
+However, a bank from which general permission has been withdrawn shall require prior approval as specified in paragraphs 17 below.